 A core mission of the McGraw Center for Business Journalism is to promote the development of future business journalists by providing young reporters with the training and skills needed to succeed in the field.
 One way we do that is through the McGraw Scholarships.
-Since 2015, we have awarded scholarships to a number of promising students in each class at the CUNY Graduate School of Journalism who have chosen to specialize in business reporting.
+Since 2015, we have awarded scholarships to a number of promising students in each class at the Newmark Graduate School of Journalism at the City University of New York who have chosen to specialize in business reporting.

-To ground those studies in on-the-job experience, the McGraw Center also provides financial support to several CUNY J-School business journalism students each summer who undertake an internship at a media company.
+To ground those studies in on-the-job experience, the McGraw Center also provides financial support to several Newmark J-School students in the business concentration each summer who undertake an internship at a media company.
 The support allows students to gain valuable training through internships that would otherwise be unpaid.
 To find out more about our summer interns, go to The McGraw Interns page.

 The following students in each class have received McGraw Scholarships:

 The McGraw Scholars – Class of 2018

 A 2014 graduate of the University of Minnesota with a BA in English, Dangor grew up in Farmington, Minn., a small suburb of Minneapolis.
 Before coming to the Newmark J-School, he worked as a copywriter and reported as a freelancer for the Star Tribune, Minnesota’s largest newspaper.
 He also did assignments for MinnPost, a nonprofit news site.